Gatop/reactjs-reflux-app-hotels/README.md

 ### Components Segregation

 Several components were created for this project.
-Following image is the actual components structure.
+The following image is the current components structure.

 ![Alt Text](https://github.com/Gatop/reactjs-reflux-app-hotels/blob/master/documentation/desktop.png)

 ### Getting data

 Getting data and render it to the **Grid.js** component was built with reflux.
-The main idea is to have a listener inside components that could affect data behaviour.
+The main idea is to have a listener inside components that could affect data behavior.
 For **Grid.js** component, when it will be mount, a call for the action **getHotels** is ever done.
 Also for **Filters.js**, whenever a filter is modified, the same action will be called.

 All the information is managed by **AppStore.js** in **data** state. this state is linked to **Grid.js**